Dylan Carlson Player Props: Cardinals vs. Marlins

-Dylan Carlson -- with a slugging percentage of .452 in his past 10 games, including two home runs -- will be in action for the St. Louis Cardinals versus the Miami Marlins, with Braxton Garrett on the hill, on July 3 at 6:40 PM ET.
+Dylan Carlson -- batting .242 with two home runs, two walks and three RBI in his past 10 games -- will be in action for the St. Louis Cardinals against the Miami Marlins, with Jesus Luzardo on the hill, on July 4 at 1:10 PM ET.

-He reached base in his only plate appearance in his last game against the Yankees.
+He had a one-hit showing in his previous game (1-for-3) against the Marlins.

 Dylan Carlson Game Info & Props vs. the Marlins